 Before the strawberry season is over, I have two more strawberry recipes, including this one, to share with you.
 It’s been so difficult to decide what two recipes to share every week.
 I have several recipes that I cooked and photographed but haven’t had the time to edit or write to make them into a post.
 Hopefully, when both of my children go to school for the whole day, I can post my recipes more frequently (but that will not happen for another 2 years…).

-Until this year I have never made Strawberry Sauce for our pancakes or waffles and I’ve had indulged myself with the fresh fruit sauce only at restaurants.
+Until this year I have never made Strawberry Sauce for our pancakes or waffles and I’ve had indulged myself with fresh fruit sauce only at restaurants.
 If you are like me, I highly recommend you would make this sauce because it’s easy to make and so delicious!

 Make these buttermilk pancakes and enjoy them with Strawberry Sauce!

-Sign up for the free newsletter delivered to your inbox and stay in touch with me on Facebook, Pinterest, YouTube, and Instagram for all the latest updates.
+Wish to learn more about Japanese cooking?
+Sign up for our free newsletter to receive cooking tips & recipe updates!
+And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.

 Strawberry Sauce (Strawberry Compote)